cbarron100/my_new_project/README.md

 My AI project aims to identify the quality of wine based on the chemical attributes in a data set.
 It will try to do this using the Nearest Neighbour algorithm; at least that is the idea from the start.

-From the given attributes it will choose a value one a list of values.
+From the given attributes it will choose a quality value to describe how good the wine is.
 The higher the value the better the wine.
+The value range from 1 to 10, but this could change.

 ## Background

 <!-- Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting? -->

-I think it would not solve any specific problem more just aid people who want to make their own wine and maybe see how good it is based on these characteristics.
-This project could also be used by people who have their own winery and maybe do not want to spend money on someone to check how good the wine is.
-It might not be a specific or frequent problem.
-But for people who might need it the solution could be very useful.
+I think it would not solve any specific problem more just aid people who want to make their own wine, and maybe see how good it is based on these characteristics.
+This project could also be used by people who have their own winery, who maybe do not want to spend money on expert to check how good the wine is.
+It might not be a specific or frequent problem, however for people who might need it the solution could be very useful.

 My dad has a winery, or will start making wine soon, maybe I could test how well it predicts the quality with his wine.

 ## How is it used?